 Post-Master's Nurse Educator Certificate Program Option Admission Requirements

-In order to be eligible for admission to the Nurse Administration, Nurse Educator and Family Nurse Practitioner Programs, applicants must meet the following criteria:
+In order to be eligible for admission to the Nurse Leadership, Nurse Educator and Family Nurse Practitioner Programs, applicants must meet the following criteria:

 - BSN from a regionally accredited college or university and nationally accredited nursing program

 - Minimum grade point average (GPA) of 3.0 on 4.0 scale on the last 60 hours of undergraduate coursework

 - Statistics course, undergraduate or graduate level